hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Run-Docker-Image.md

     than `/opt/besu` and a storage volume mounted at that location.

     When running in a Docker container, [`--nat-method`](../../Find-and-Connect/Specifying-NAT.md) must be set to `DOCKER` or `AUTO` (default).
-Do not set [`--nat-method`](../../Find-and-Connect/Specifying-NAT.md) to `NONE` or `UPNP`.
+Don't set [`--nat-method`](../../Find-and-Connect/Specifying-NAT.md) to `NONE` or `UPNP`.

 You can specify
-[Besu environment variables](../../../Reference/CLI/CLI-Syntax.md#besu-environment-variables) with the docker image instead of the command line options.
+[Besu environment variables](../../../Reference/CLI/CLI-Syntax.md#besu-environment-variables) with the Docker image instead of the command line options.

 !!! example